ogyrahmawan/yummy-food/readme.md

 # USAGE
 ```
 Make sure you have Node.js and npm in your computer and then run `npm install`.
-Run `nodemon app.js  to start the server.
+Run `nodemon app.js  to start the se  rver.
 ```

 # Documentation